mabel-dev/opteryx/README.md

 Opteryx queries your data in the systems you store them in saving you from the cost and effort of maintaining duplicates your data into a common store for analytics.

-You can store your data in Parquet, ORC or Avro files on disk or Cloud Storage, and in MongoDB or Firestore and access all of these data in the same query.
+You can store your data in Parquet, ORC or Avro files on disk or Cloud Storage, in MongoDB or Firestore, and in Postgres and access all of these data in the same query.

 ### __Bring your own Files__